OctopusDeploy/People/Site-Reliability-Engineering/L2-Site-Reliability-Engineer.md

 <details>
 <summary>Examples</summary>

-- I completed maintenance work in a complex area of our systems, relying on my own knowledge and occasionally reaching out for help from my more senior teammates when I knew I would need it.
+- I completed maintenance work in a complex area of our systems, relying on my own knowledge of networking and systems, and occasionally reaching out for help from my more senior teammates when I knew I would need it.

 </details>